graphdl/exec-symbols/README.md

 - A `Reading` represents how to textually represent a fact
 - `verb` is the verb symbol
-- `order` is the order of entities in the reading
+- `order` is the order of nouns in the reading
-- `template` is an array of strings that are concatenated with entity IDs
+- `template` is an array of strings that are concatenated with noun IDs

 ### Events